mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 You can change the default values of the refresh interval from here if you want to.

 ## Troubleshooting
 ### 1. Required permission scopes are missing.
-Please ensure the necessary scopes are selected in the Miro App.
+Ensure the necessary scopes are selected in the Miro App.
-Lack of the required permission scopes, please make sure you have selected `boards:read Read boards you have access to` in the permssion field of your Apps configuration tab.
+Lack of the required permission scopes, make sure you have selected `boards:read Read boards you have access to` in the permssion field of your Apps configuration tab.

 ### 2. OAuth 2.0 flow failed.
-Please verify the credential information and ensure the Miro App is configured with the correct settings.
+Verify the credential information and ensure the Miro App is configured with the correct settings.
 Common authentication error.
-Please go back to the Miro app  and check if the OAuth2 in the setting tab is correctly configured.
+Go back to the Miro app  and check if the OAuth2 in the setting tab is correctly configured.

 ### 3. OAuth 2.0 flow failed.
-Please confirm that the Miro user associated with this team access token holds the team admin role and is an active user.
+Confirm that the Miro user associated with this team access token holds the team admin role and is an active user.
 Common authentication error.
-Please go back to the Miro app console and check if the creator has an admin role and the account status is active.
+Go back to the Miro app console and check if the creator has an admin role and the account status is active.

 ### 4. Your security credentials have expired for this session.
-Please go back and sign in again with your App key and App secret.
+Go back and sign in again with your App key and App secret.
 Credential info has expired.
-Please refresh the Miro app  and copy the latest Client ID and Client secret from the setting tab to authenticate.
+Refresh the Miro app  and copy the latest Client ID and Client secret from the setting tab to authenticate.

 ### 5. Invalid Credentials detected.
-Please check the credential info and check the permission scopes of the Miro App.
+Check the credential info and check the permission scopes of the Miro App.
 Common credential error.
-Please go back to the Miro App and check if the scopes in the permission tab are correctly configured.
+Go back to the Miro App and check if the scopes in the permission tab are correctly configured.